 Within an hour, Charles set up a perimeter and drafted a report.
 He theorized that the dragon swooped down in the middle of the night, incinerated Jason, and vanished into the clouds

-Borris the baker said, “There’s no sign of wings, or tracks, or… anything.
+Borris, the baker, said, “There’s no sign of wings, or tracks, or… anything.
 Wouldn’t a dragon leave something behind?”

 “Not if it’s a clever one,” Charles replied.
 “This one clearly has windless flight and targeted flame projection.
-Look at that burn radius.
-Circular, precise, no collateral damage.
+Look at that burn radius—circular, precise, no collateral damage.
 Classic dragon.”

 Charles said, “The wand is missing.
 Perhaps it was taken by the dragon as a trophy.”

-“Planted,” Charles whispered.
-“To throw us off the trail.”
+“Planted,” Charles whispered, “to throw us off the trail.”

-“But the dragon theory explains so much more!”
+“The dragon theory explains so much more!”
 Charles cried.
 “We never saw it because it is invisible.
 We never hear it because its wings are silent.
 We never found a trace because it burns its own footprints!”

 “Or,” said Ella, “it’s because there is no dragon.”